Our Vermiculite and Silica Remediation services include:

 Vacuum systems may also be used to collect dust generated by sanding, grinding, breaking, or cutting of concrete, stone, pavement, or other dust-generating materials.

-Water is a common option for protecting workers from excavations by watering down the exposed surfaces on a regular basis.
+Water is a common option for protecting workers from excavations by watering down the exposed surfaces regularly.
 Dust Suppression Agents may also be an option, as they have been developed to require less frequent application of water.

 Covering exposed surfaces with polythene or tarps is effective although this method is not practical in windy areas or for large areas.